BBVA/mist/content/_includes/funcs_incl.md

 ## get

-Return the element of the list at the given index.
+Return one element from a list or dictionary.

 ### Parameters
-- l - List containing elements.
+- l - List or Dictionary containing elements.
-- index - The requested index.
+- index - The requested index (number for lists, string for dictionaries)

 ### Return value
 Returns the element at the given index.